 - a.
 Appropriate renewable and low carbon energy infrastructure which has benefits for local communities and the local economy will be encouraged and supported.
-Proposals for low carbon and renewable energy infrastructure, including large-scale freestanding installations, will be assessed under national policies and against the following: - social and economic benefits (including local job creation opportunities); - the impacts on, and benefits to local communities; and, - environmental impact Any heat produced as part of a renewable energy or combined heat and power (CHP) installation should be productively used on-site or linked to a district energy network. - b.
-A locally delivered modular district energy network shall be enabled and supported which is: - focused around areas of high and constant heat demand; and - capable of incorporating additional low and zero carbon energy sources and generation technologies e.g. biomass, waste and combined heat and power - c.
+Proposals for low carbon and renewable energy infrastructure, including large-scale freestanding installations, will be assessed under national policies and against the following: - social and economic benefits (including local job creation opportunities); - the impacts on, and benefits to local communities; and, - environmental impact

+Any heat produced as part of a renewable energy or combined heat and power (CHP) installation should be productively used on-site or linked to a district energy network.
+Progress will be measured against a local low carbon electricity target of 200MWe by 2020

+- b.
+A locally delivered modular district energy network shall be enabled and supported which is: - focused around areas of high and constant heat demand; and

+- capable of incorporating additional low and zero carbon energy sources and generation technologies e.g. biomass, waste and combined heat and power - c.
 Energy efficiency and low carbon energy generation schemes brought forward by communities, or with major community benefits, will be encouraged and supported in principle. - d.
-Proposals for wind turbines, including any ancillary buildings and structures, shall be permitted only where there is no unacceptably adverse impact due to noise, shadow flicker, amplitude modulation, reflected light or electronic disturbance on:

-- the built and natural heritage; and/or

-- the amenity of properties; and/or

-- areas important for tourism or recreational use of the countryside
+Proposals for wind turbines, including any ancillary buildings and structures, shall be permitted only where there is no unacceptably adverse impact due to noise, shadow flicker, amplitude modulation, reflected light or electronic disturbance on: - the built and natural heritage; and/or - the amenity of properties; and/or - areas important for tourism or recreational use of the countryside